Why did you choose to pursue a Belk College MBA over other options?

 3. Planning my schedule early and using the flexibility of the program to allow me to have the most time for my family, my career and my commitment to the program.

-What has been the best part of your MBA experience so far?
+What has been the best part of your MBA experience?

 Any other advice or insight?